 Interest-free short-term loans are available to students only through the Loan Services Office (A227 Murphy Hall).
 Short-term loans are always due on the 20th day of the following month from the date borrowed.

-To qualify for a short-term loan, you must be a UCLA student, enrolled within the current quarter, have paid student services fees, and have not defaulted on previous short-term loans within the past year.
+To qualify for a short-term loan, you must be a UCLA student*, enrolled within the current quarter, have paid student services fees, and have no outstanding short-term loan.
 You must present one of the following picture ID's:

 Bruin Card, driver's license, state ID card, military ID, or passport.

 To request a short-term loan under the current COVID-19 restrictions, go to the Contact Us page to learn how to connect with a Loan Services Office counselor and apply for the loan.

 Before obtaining a short-term loan, you must fill out a promissory note agreeing to the following:

 You promise to pay to the Regents of the University of California for the value received from the short-term loan funds by the due date.